performant-software/Neatline/README.md

 Neatline is the best tool for these kinds of use cases:

-  * **An geographic and institutional map of 20th centry literary theory**: We tend to identify clusters of conversant literary cricisim with with universities, cities, and countries - the Yale school, Russian formalism, Marxism and the Frankfurt School, etc. You want to plot the institutional affiliations and career arcs of ~100 prominent 20th century literary critics, grouped according to critical school, to see to what extent the real-world locations and temporal overlaps various critics do or do not correspond with the abstract conceptual and intellectual connections that emerge in the criticism itself.
+  * **An geographic and institutional map of 20th centry literary theory**: We tend to identify clusters of conversant literary cricisim with with universities, cities, and countries - the Yale school, Russian formalism, Marxism and the Frankfurt School, etc. You want to plot the institutional affiliations and career arcs of ~100 prominent 20th century literary critics, grouped according to critical school, to see to what extent the real-world locations and temporal overlaps various critics do or do not correspond with the conceptual connections that emerge in the criticism itself.

   * **Biographies of the signatories on the Declaration of Independence**: You want to create an interactive exhibits that "attaches" biographic information about the signatories on the Declaration of Independence to a high-resolution image of the actual document.
 The map annotation tools make it possible to draw precise, translucent outlines around the signatures on the document, and the WYSWYG text editor can interactively display long-format biographies and pictures as the user interacts with the outlines on the image.

   * **A narrative map of the 1924 British Mount Everest expedition**: Did George Mallory and Andrew Irvine make it to the summit on June 8?
 You want to create a map showing the climing lines that the parties followed on the summit attempts, the conjectured routes that Mallory may have followed after possibly summiting the mountain, and the location of his body when it was recovered in 1999.
-Each waypoint in the expedition can be plotted down to second-level precision, The various phases of the climb can be plotted as time spans, and the minute-by-minute accounts from the Odell's diaries can be captured as individual points.
+The phases of the climb can be plotted as time spans, and the minute-by-minute accounts from the Odell diaries can be captured as individual points.

   * **A map of the movements of characters and concepts in _The Tempest_**: _The Tempest_ takes place in a indeterminate space, an island outside of the moving world, an aesthetic throne for Prospero; and yet the movements of the characters are described in significant detail.
 You want to use a Renaissance-era map of an island in the Mediterranean (or the West Indies, or the Carribean) to create a speculative mapping of the text - Prospero's lair, the shipwreck, the carousing of Caliban and Trinculo, the journey back to Italy, the specific sizes and shapes of Prospero's intellectual ambition.

+## Before you start

+Neatline can be used in two ways: As a free, public-facing webservice by way of webservice.neatline.org, or as a suite of plugins for Omeka, an open-source web publishing platform similar to Wordpress or Drupal that makes it possible to build and display archival collections with Dublin Core data.
+Each option - using the webservice or installing Omeka + Neatline in your own hosting environment - has its own pros and cons, and the decision should be guided by your specific use case.

+The version of the Neatline application delivered by the webservice is identical to the self-hoster version, with the one limitation that webservice users are limited to "real-geography" base layers (Google Maps and OpenStreetMap layers).
+If you want to use static or georectified images as base layers, you'll need to run your own instance of Omeka and Neatline, as well as the auxilary software that makes it possible to upload the images - the Neatline Maps plugin and Geoserver, a powerful Java-based geospatial server that houses and delivers the custom map assets.

 ## Installation